Esri/storymap-tour/README.md

 This developer guide is intended to developer that wants to modify behavior or add new functionalities to the Map Tour application.
 If you only need to customize look and feel of the Map Tour, you should be able to do so using the User download.
 It requires basic knowledge of HTML, Javascript and CSS languages.

+### Developer extension events

+The template fire some events to allow customization with lose integration.
+This mean that you may not need to understand the internal of the application to extend it.

+Three events are available (application ready, before/after picture change):

+		require(["dojo/topic"], function(topic) {
+			// The application is ready
+			topic.subscribe("maptour-ready", function(){
+				console.log("maptour-ready");
+			});

+			// Before loading the new point picture/video topic.subscribe("maptour-point-change-before", function(oldIndex, newIndex){
+				console.log("maptour-point-change-before", oldIndex, newIndex);
+			});

+			// After the new point is displayed topic.subscribe("maptour-point-change-after", function(newIndex){
+				console.log("maptour-point-change-after", newIndex, app.data.getCurrentGraphic());
+			});
+		});

 ### Developer archive

 Download and unzip the [Developer download](https://github.com/Esri/map-tour-storytelling-template-js/archive/master.zip) or clone the repo.